 You can also hang it from a beam, as I show below:

-Overall, I think this is a great choice for young kids, but I seriously question whether any toddler above 2 would find it daring and high enough.
+Overall, I think this is a great choice for a baby and young toddler, but I seriously question whether an older toddler – say above 2.5 or 3 – would find it daring and high enough.

-It also maxes out at 50 pounds of weight.
+It also maxes out at 50 pounds (22.68 kg) in terms of weight limit.

 While EVA foam isn’t my top choice of materials for a lot of products, it’s softer and more forgiving than plastic.
 I think this swing will perform better on wet days (less slippery) and will be more comfortable for kids when they’re wearing shorts, or just a diaper!

-If you have a kid that doesn’t like to wear pants (this is my child) or live in a wet climate, this could work better than a plastic swing.
+If you have a kid that doesn’t like to wear pants (this is my child) or live in a wet climate, this could work better than a plastic swing for comfort (although plastic may perform better from a weather resistance perspective over time).

 You can see it here in pink (it also comes in a turquoise color)